 Various people were lounging around in the poolside cafe which also had outdoor space for sunbathers and it was very tempting to sit with a glass or two of something and admire the view across the green lawns…. but time was marching on and it was back to the treehouse for a quick turnaround before dinner.

 (This was where the drawback – if one was being particularly picky – of staying in the treehouses emerged.
 As they are separated from the main hotel and spa by some distance, it’s either a 20 minute walk or you have to summon a buggy.
 These are slightly odd-looking six-seater carts covered in plastic sheeting which whisk people around the estate, and didn’t really have the air of high-end luxury which Chewton Glen exuded everywhere else.
-And while they are great to stay in as a couple, it might feel a bit isolated staying there on your own.
 But as I said, minor quibbles…)

 A couple of buggy rides later – back to the treehouse and then off to the hotel after a shower and a change – and I was enjoying a very pleasant G&T in the hotel bar.
 I was also given a tour of some of the available suites (which ranged from the really rather nice to the quite fabulous), many of which had their own roof terraces or balconies overlooking Chewton’s immaculate croquet lawn or surrounding meadows.
 You certainly wouldn’t feel you had missed out in any way by staying in the main hotel.

-Dinner at its Vetiver restaurant was a smart but relaxed affair – I had the roast diver scallops, smoked coral risotto and Dorset leaves followed by line-caught Cornish seabass.
+Dinner at Chewton Glen’s restaurant was a smart but relaxed affair which is a great combination.
+I had the roast diver scallops, smoked coral risotto and Dorset leaves followed by line-caught Cornish seabass.

 This came in a mussels, saffron and samphire broth so delicious that I could have drunk it by the glass, and after that and a glass of wine I was way too full to try any of the desserts, which included panna cotta, lemon tart and chocolate fondant.

-Leaving dinner to get yet another buggy back to our treehouse, we enquired about breakfast and were told with great excitement that treehouse guests had their breakfast delivered by hamper first thing in the morning.
+Once we’d finished dinner and while waiting to get yet another buggy back to our treehouse, we enquired about breakfast and were told that treehouse guests had their breakfast delivered by hamper first thing in the morning.
 I was wondering whether you were sent the raw materials for a full English and were left to make it yourself, when we were told that the treehouse breakfasts consisted of pastries, buckwheat pancakes and something involving chorizo.

 Prices at Chewton Glen start from £325 per room, with treehouses available from £850 and the Marryat suite from £1,425 per night